 This is a motivation booster, both in a preboarding setting where the microlearning content taps into the excitement of getting started at the new job, and in an onboarding setting where the flexible content gives the employee the time to learn, breathe, and really grasp all the new.

-A good idea is to make the microlearning accessible on all devices, for example, work laptop, smartphone, and tablet.
+A good idea is to make microlearning accessible on all devices, for example, work laptops, smartphones, and tablets.
 Making the content fit outside the regular working schedule too.

 Blended Learning Contexts

 As you can see, microlearning is handy in many different cases.
-To brush-up knowledge too, instead of assembling the entire department for a multiple hour seminar, or to get a quick overview and learn about a new product line.
+To brush up on knowledge too, instead of assembling the entire department for a multiple-hour seminar, or to get a quick overview and learn about a new product line.
 It is only the imagination that sets the limits.